 - Our mathematics curriculum, Math Expressions, embeds differentiation within each unit.

 - Students get access to enrichment activities during the school day as a part of each school's What I Need (WIN) time.
-Contact your building's high potential teacher for more on these activities.
+Contact your building's advanced academics staff member for more on these activities.

-Many students take advantage of enrichment opportunities outside the classroom that are open to all students:
+Many students take advantage of enrichment opportunities outside the classroom that is open to all students:

 - All of our elementary schools have a Math Masters team where grade 5 students (and sometimes younger) spend extra time learning to solve difficult problems as a team and on their own.

-- Other opportunities differ by site; contact your building's high potential teacher for more opportunities.
+- Other opportunities differ by site; contact your building's advanced academics staff member for more opportunities.

 Some students are identified as having needs that cannot be met in the core curriculum and participate in special programs:

 - Grade 1 and grade 2 students can be nominated to participate in enrichment units by their classroom teacher.